Photo from Unsplash

 The Rent Veil

-The veil was the symbol of separation from God.
-In the Holy of holies behind it was the place where God’s presence dwelt.
-Men could not pass the veil.
-The teaching was that God could not be approached by sinners, the way was not yet opened.
-Once in a year the high priest went behind the veil, implying that there was access to God, but only through a priest.
-He went with blood — never without it — signifying that only by blood, by sacrifice, could God be approached.
-The priest was a type of Christ, and his yearly entrance with blood into the Holy of holies was a constant prefigurement of Christ’s once entering with His own blood to make atonement.
+The veil represented the barrier between God and humanity.
+Behind it, in the Holy of Holies, was where God’s presence dwelled.
+People couldn’t pass through the veil; it symbolized that sinners couldn’t approach God, as the way to Him was not yet open.
+Once a year, the high priest entered the Holy of Holies, which hinted at access to God, but only through a priest.
+He always entered with blood, signifying that only by sacrifice could God be approached.
+The high priest was a foreshadowing of Christ, and his yearly entry with blood was a symbol of Christ’s ultimate sacrifice when He entered with His own blood to atone for sin.

-The rending of this veil at the time of Christ’s death was not an accident caused by the earthquake.
-It was part of the symbolism — the end, the completion of it.
-Men were no longer to be excluded from God’s presence, since the great sacrifice had now been made.
-The separating wall had been broken down by Christ’s death.
-Hence the symbol of this separation was also removed.
-This rending of the veil was therefore a supernatural act, teaching that the way of access to God was now and for ever open to all.
+When the veil was torn at Christ’s death, it wasn’t an accident caused by the earthquake—it was a divine act, filled with meaning.
+From that moment, people were no longer excluded from God’s presence.
+The barrier had been broken by Christ’s sacrifice, and the symbol of separation was removed.
+The tearing of the veil was a supernatural event, declaring that the way to God was now open to everyone.